 Previously, we discussed what hazardous means, clarifying that each agency involved has its own term.
-And while the criteria for classification of such terms – hazardous chemical (OSHA), hazardous material (PHMSA), and hazardous substance (EPA) – may overlap, they do also differ, and these agencies and others reference these three terms differently depending on the circumstances.
+And while the criteria for the classification of such terms – hazardous chemical (OSHA), hazardous material (PHMSA), and hazardous substance (EPA) – may overlap, they do also differ, and these agencies and others reference these three terms differ depending on the circumstances.
 Further, even when clarifying what is hazardous, another aspect of compliance that creates confusion comes from determining who is responsible.

 This article in the series intends to provide some clarification as to who is – and who is not – responsible for complying with each of the hazard terms and their applicable regulations and will address who is responsible for compliance with hazardous waste (EPA) regulations.

 When faced with the need to review a product’s characteristics, the first step is almost always to look at the safety data sheet (SDS), an OSHA document that provides vital information about chemical materials.

 OSHA recently adopted much of the United Nations’ Globally Harmonized System of Classification and Labeling of Chemicals (GHS), with the idea being that ‘harmonized’ would imply a more universal means of classifying and labeling chemicals to streamline international trade.
 OSHA states that the manufacturer, importer or distributor must communicate all hazardous characteristics of the chemical product as defined by OSHA – in essence, whoever formulates, imports or owns the brand.

 The problem is that several sections of the SDS provide information that is not under the jurisdiction of OSHA.
 The current solution to this is somewhat contradictory in that OSHA requires an SDS in the proper format with all applicable data, but doesn’t claim jurisdiction over information that isn’t mandatory and will therefore not enforce those sections.

 The sections identified as non-mandatory are: